wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 use Symfony\Component\HttpFoundation\Request;
 ```

 Your class needs here is the construct for Symfony to inject the EntityManager and the VonageUtil classes.
-So at the top of your class add:
+So at the top of your class, add:

 ```php
     /** @var VonageUtil */